University of Georgia: Morehead College

-The University of Georgia has an honors college that must be applied to separately after gaining acceptance to the university.
-Foundation Fellows and the Ramsey Scholars programs are housed within Morehead College.
-For the class of 2022 (enrolling at UGA in August 2018), the average GPA of entering honors freshmen was 4.12, the average SAT score was 1530 out of 1600 and the average ACT Composite score was 34.
+The University of Georgia has an honors college with only two methods of admission.
+Applicants applying for early action admission are automatically considered for admissions for the honors college.
+Incoming freshman also have one opportunity during their first semester to apply for the honors college, with the requirements being that an applicant take a minimum of 14 credit hours of graded (A-F) courses, that they predict they will have a cumulative UGA GPA of at least 3.8 by the end of the semester, and that they receive a letter from the Foundation Fellows or the Ramsey Scholars programs that are housed within Morehead College.
+For the class of 2030 (enrolling at UGA in August 2026), the average GPA of entering honors freshmen was 4.4, the average SAT score was 1555 out of 1600 and the average ACT Composite score was 35.
 Based on academic rigor, selective admissions, and comprehensive program benefits methodology, the college was ranked the No. 1 honors program in the United States by College Transitions, publishers of the best-selling guide Colleges Worth Your Money.

 Through the Honors College, students are able to participate in early registration for classes and register for special honors-only courses.
 Honors courses are taught by specially selected faculty with an average class size from 17 to 20 students.
 Those wishing to graduate with High or Highest Honors must complete a capstone experience consisting of graduate courses, a senior thesis, or a special project prior to graduation.
 Honors students may elect to reside in the Myers Hall, which is reserved for honors students, or apply to reside in Rutherford Hall of the Franklin Residential College (FRC), a residential college based on the Oxford and Cambridge model.
 The program allows qualified undergraduates to pursue a curriculum leading to a bachelor's (AB/BS) and a master's (MA/MS) degree in four years.
 The Honors International Scholars Program (HISP) provides honors students with opportunities to study abroad on paid scholarship and internships.

 Center for Undergraduate Research Opportunities

-The Center for Undergraduate Research Opportunities (CURO), which is administered by the Honors Program, promotes opportunities for all of the undergraduate students at the University of Georgia to engage in research with faculty regardless of discipline, major or GPA.
+The Center for Undergraduate Research Opportunities (CURO), which is administered by the Honors Program, promotes opportunities for all of the undergraduate students at the University of Georgia to engage in research with faculty regardless of discipline, major, or GPA.
 Through in-depth research with faculty members, students can explore questions and issues of interest as lines of inquiry develop through their undergraduate careers, earning academic credit in the process.